It’s 6:30 a.m., and I’m watching the sunrise over downtown Las Vegas.

 These days, I walk about two miles a day while I work.
 In addition to avoiding the dreaded ‘afternoon slump,’ I’ve also started to think about projects – literally – in terms of the mileage they’ll produce.

-Finishing this rental property course will require another 100 miles.
+Updating the Your First Rental Property course will require another 100 miles.
 Writing a book will take at least 1,000 miles.
 Sending a tweet?
 Practically a standstill.
 It’s a good metaphor for focusing on high-value, high-mileage activities.

 Well, kinda.
 It’s also a useful metaphor for binge-watching Netflix.